Skip to main content

 • story

-The story aspect of the game is largely criticized for its lack of depth and engagement, with reviewers noting that it feels minimal and underdeveloped.
-Many express a desire for more narrative elements, such as dialogue or context before boss battles, to enhance the overall experience.
+The story aspect of the game is largely criticized for its lack of depth and engagement, with many users noting that it feels minimal and underdeveloped.
+While there are brief introductory frames, players express a desire for more substantial narrative elements, such as dialogue before boss battles, to enhance the overall experience.

 • “We can skip the story since there really isn’t anything to say there.”